SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: Related Work

 \section{Related Work}

-Although there exists a large corpus of work on single-view depth under certain assumptions on the scene geometry, e.g.,~\cite{sturm1999method,hoiem2005geometric,barinova2008fast,pan2015inferring,zaheer2018single,ali2020real}, we focus here on approaches that are mainly based on learning and target general scenes.
+Although there exists a large corpus of work on single-view depth under certain assumptions on the scene geometry, e.g.~\cite{sturm1999method,hoiem2005geometric,barinova2008fast,pan2015inferring,zaheer2018single,ali2020real}, and on multi-view depth, e.g.~\cite{zhang2009consistent, karsch2014depth}, we focus here on approaches that are mainly based on learning and target general scenes.